Nordic sex workers say laws on buying sex may make them more vulnerable

 Since then, France, England and Wales have all adopted Finland's partial ban.
 A deal was struck by the ruling coalition parties in December to do the same in Germany.
 Ireland is considering a Swedish-style law.

-In February, the European Parliament voted in favor of Sweden's law, on the basis that it considered prostitution constituted violence against women.
+In February, the European Parliament voted in favour of Sweden's law, on the basis that it considered prostitution constituted violence against women.
 The vote was not binding.

 CUSTOMERS ARE SCARED